abdallahsaber065/cpp-helper/README.md

   - Preserves parameter names, return types, and qualifiers (`const`, `noexcept`, etc.)
   - Full support for member functions with class scope resolution

+- **Class-Aware Implementation**:
+  - Select a class name to generate implementations for all methods at once
+  - Detects templated classes and properly handles template parameters

 - **Intelligent Source File Finding**:
   - Searches for matching source files in common locations:
     - Same directory as the header